john-cd/rust_howto/src/about.md

 ## How to read this book

-The cookbook [index] contains the full list of recipes, organized into a number of sections: "basics", "encoding", "concurrency", etc.  The sections themselves are more or less ordered in progression, with later sections being more advanced, and occasionally building on
+The cookbook [index][index] contains the full list of recipes, organized into a number of sections: "basics", "encoding", "concurrency", etc.  The sections themselves are more or less ordered in progression, with later sections being more advanced, and occasionally building on